County Dublin: Local government

+The island of Ireland, showing location of County Dublin.

 There are four local authorities whose remit collectively encompasses the geographic area of the county and city of Dublin.
 These are Dublin City Council, South Dublin County Council, Dún Laoghaire–Rathdown County Council and Fingal County Council.

 Until January 1994, the administrative county of Dublin was administered by Dublin County Council.
 From that date, its functions were succeeded by Dún Laoghaire–Rathdown County Council, Fingal County Council and South Dublin County Council, each with its county seat, respectively administering the new counties established on that date.

 The city was previously designated a county borough and administered by Dublin Corporation.
 Under the Local Government Act 2001, the country was divided into local government areas of cities and counties, with the county borough of Dublin being designated a city for all purposes, now administered by Dublin City Council.
 Each local authority is responsible for certain local services such as sanitation, planning and development, libraries, the collection of motor taxation, local roads and social housing.

 Dublin, comprising the four local government areas in the county, is a strategic planning area within the Eastern and Midland Regional Assembly (EMRA).
 It is a NUTS Level III region of Ireland.
 The region is one of eight regions of Ireland for Eurostat statistics at NUTS 3 level.
 Its NUTS code is IE061.

 This area formerly came under the remit of the Dublin Regional Authority.
 This Authority was dissolved in 2014.